snarkhunter/oofcanvas/README.md

     applied or if the canvas has been zoomed.

 * CanvasShape
-  * subclass of CanvasTransformable
+  * subclass of CanvasItem
-  * filled? fillColor, fillAlpha, (fillGradient?)
   * outline? lineColor, lineAlpha, lineWidth, lineJoin
   * specified by some set of positions and sizes

+* CanvasFillableShape
+  * subclass of CanvasShape
+  * filled? fillColor, fillAlpha, (fillGradient?)

 * CanvasPolygon
-  * subclass of CanvasShape
+  * subclass of CanvasFillableShape
   * sequence of points

 * CanvasRectangle
-  * subclass of CanvasPolygon
+  * subclass of CanvasFillableShape

 * CanvasEllipse
-  * subclass of CanvasShape
+  * subclass of CanvasFillableShape

 * CanvasCircle
-  * subclass of CanvasEllipse
+  * subclass of CanvasFillableShape

 * CanvasSegment
-  * subclass of CanvasTransformable
+  * subclass of CanvasShape
-  * lineColor, lineAlpha, lineWidth, lineCap
+  * lineCap
   * pattern

 * CanvasSegments
-  * subclass of CanvasTransformable
   * sequence of points
+  * subclass of CanvasShape
+  * lineCap
+  * no lineJoin?
+Means it shouldn't be a subclass of CanvasShape?
-  * like CanvasPolygon, but not a CanvasShape because it can't be filled
+  * like CanvasPolygon, but not segments aren't necessarily connected and don't have to form a closed loop
-  * lineWidth, lineColor, lineAlpha, lineJoin, lineCap

 * CanvasText
-  * subclass of CanvasTransformable (CanvasShape?)
+  * subclass of CanvasItem
-  * string, font, size, etc.
+  * string, font, size, color, angle
+  * size can be given in pixels or in user units
+  * currently uses Cairo ToyFontFace, but could be more sophisticated

 * CanvasImage
   * construct from filename?  existing image data?
-  * subclass of CanvasTransformable
   * opacity, position, scale